What Is A JADU And Should You Consider One?

 An ADU can help a family member, such as a senior parent or a young adult, with a decent place to live.
 The structure is not subject to the normal rental market of a senior-care facility or living with multiple roommates.

 Additionally, the budgetary bump from rental income could make living in certain properties affordable.
 An ADU can also be an asset at the time of resale if the unit is code-approved and permitted.
 Now, the JADU, or junior accessory dwelling unit, can be a consideration.
-Sweeten explains what you need to know.
+Here, we break down what you need to know about JADUs.

 What is a JADU?